chandansingh321/jenkinds-installation/README.md

 To access Jenkins through your browser, you’ll need to open port 8080 on your AWS EC2 instance.
 This can be done through the AWS Management Console under the “Security Groups” settings.

-tast step: To get the admin password.
+Last step: To get the admin password.

 sudo cat /var/lib/jenkins/secrets/initialAdminPassword